Frequently asked questions

 Where and how can I order a U Concept trainer?

 U Concept trainers are only available through professionals - orthodontists, dentists, speech therapists, developmental therapists.
-The U Concept trainer range is a medical device, and the right appliance is selected after diagnosis.
+The products in the U Concept trainer family are medical devices, and selecting the right device requires detailed diagnosis.
+It is essential to check that the device fits properly in the mouth and, if necessary, to adapt it.

 To help you find the right professional, you can use the ever-expanding Specialist Finder on the U Concept website.